-In addition to engaging in the education and psychology coursework listed under Program Requirements, undergraduate teacher certification candidates must also meet the following State course and GPA requirements and pass several tests offered by the Educational Testing Service.
-They must also align their major coursework to the State's requirements for teachers in their specific subject area.
+In addition to engaging in the education and psychology coursework listed under Program Requirements, students seeking a Pennsylvania certification to teach must align their major coursework to the State's requirements for teachers in their specific subject area.
 For information about courses required in the various certification areas, select the appropriate certification area to the left (English, Mathematics, etc.).

-Students applying for certification must pass the following tests:
+Students must also meet the following expectations.

 Students must gain extracurricular teaching experience, ideally working with middle or high school students (through a summer teaching experience, such as Summerbridge, or through a tutoring program).
 They may meet this requirement in one of the following ways.